ISRAEL PHOTOS III -- A COLLECTION OF PHOTOS FROM ISRAELWITH DESCRIPTIONS OF SCENES AND SITES PERTINENT TO THE STUDY OF CHRISTIANITY |

 Roman era oilseed production and oil extraction in Egypt after Pliny

-According to archaeologist James Melaart the ancient inhabitants of Catal Huyuk in Turkey had extracted vegetable oil from almonds, acorns, pistachios, and crucifers (mustard family vegetables).
+According to archaeologist James Melaart, the ancient inhabitants of Catal Huyuk in Turkey had extracted vegetable oil from almonds, acorns, pistachios, and crucifers (mustard family vegetables).
 This occurred during a time from about 6500 B.C. to 5500 B.C.
 Earliest Civilizations of the Near East, James Melaart, 1965.

-Along Highway 87-North Shore of Galilee
+A Mustard Field Along Highway 87-North Shore of Galilee

-Seeds in the Palm of a Hand
+Mustard Seeds in the Palm of a Hand

 Mustard Flowers